 In that regard, the judiciary providing endorsement for expert determinations is a welcome signal not only to the experts looking to grow this part of their business themselves, but also to commercial parties and their counsel looking to craft further alternative dispute resolution processes.
 This is one more step by the courts to promote efficiency in dispute resolution, and we look forward to seeing if expert determinations grow as a viable early avenue for the resolution of disputes on construction projects.

-We have significant expertise and experience with multiple forms of Alternative Dispute Resolution, including arbitration, mediation and adjudication in the construction, infrastructure and insurance industries.
 We regularly appear before, and our lawyers act as, arbitrators, mediators, and dispute board members.
 Our experience in construction-related arbitrations, both domestic and international, is extensive.